awsdocs/aws-doc-sdk-examples/ruby/example_code/sns/README.md

 # SNS code examples for the AWS SDK for Ruby (v3)
 ## Overview
-Shows how to create and manage Amazon Simple Notification Service (Amazon SNS) topics and subscriptions using the AWS SDK for Ruby (v3).
+These examples show how to create and manage Amazon Simple Notification Service (Amazon SNS) topics and subscriptions using the AWS SDK for Ruby (v3).

 Amazon Simple Notification Service (Amazon SNS) is a web service that enables applications, end-users, and devices to instantly send and receive notifications from the cloud.